 Problem #5: Push notification issues

-Battery saving features and aggressive RAM and task management that are baked into every smartphone nowadays are an excellent way to keep the phone running smoothly for as long as possible.
+Battery-saving features and aggressive RAM and task management that are baked into every smartphone nowadays are an excellent way to keep the phone running smoothly for as long as possible.
 However, this can also cause some problems for your Samsung Galaxy Note 10 and Note 10 Plus, particularly when it comes to delayed app notifications.

 - If you want to make sure that an app keeps running in the background, you can “lock” the app.
 Open the app and then launch the Recent Apps page.
 Tap the app icon and select “keep open for quick launching.”
-Once done, you can remove it by tapping on the lock icon at the bottom right of the app in the Recents page.
+Once done, you can remove it by tapping on the lock icon at the bottom right of the app on the Recents page.